snachodog/tok-to-insta-follower-bridge/CONTRIBUTING.md

 # Contribution Guide

-This is a guide on how to contribute to Sky Follower Bridge.
+This is a guide on how to contribute to Tok to Insta Follower Bridge.
 Contributions are welcome 🎉

 ## Issues